Best Motorola Phones Android Central 2021

 Motorola is one of the oldest and most recognizable phone brands in the world, and while it may not have the same dominance in the market that it once did, the company still kicks out some truly excellent products.
-If you know you want your next phone to be a Motorola one, here are the best ones that are out right now.
+If your heart is set on one of these solid devices, here are the best Motorola phones that are out right now.

 - Best of the bunch: Moto G Power